putto11262002/skill-matcher-user-ui/README.md

 - **Database access**: We will need access to the student database by requesting permission from the University IT staff to validate student input.
 - **Informing users**: We must inform users of significant decisions such as new features, changes to legal information, terms and conditions, and data breaches.
 - **Project plan**: We also have a product backlog to help us keep on track with the current sprints, release plan, and many more.
 That would be sufficient in helping us keep track of the project.
+- **Security**: Implement appropriate security measures such as multi-factor authentication, hashing passwords, and encrypting personal details to protect users' sensitive information.

 **Legal**:
 - **Privacy law**: Ensure the system complies with current privacy law.
 - **Licenses**: Ensure we have permission to used external intellectual properties.

-**Security**:
-- **Protect user data**: We need to encrypt sensitive data at rest and in transit.
-- **Authentication**: Our authentication service needs to comply to good authentication practices such as using multi-factor authentication, password hashing and salting.

  **Schedule**
 - **Timeline:** We have been allocated sufficient time for INFO310 to complete the project, we have to ensure that the project timeline is feasible based on the resources available.